junovhs/neti/docs/issues/issues-active.md

 ## [15] P04 false positives on 2D numeric iteration
 **Status:** OPEN
 **Files:** `src/analysis/patterns/performance_p04p06.rs`, tests
+**Labels:** Accuracy, Performance, Detection Rules, Testing **Depends on:** none

-P04 fires on `for x in 0..w { for y in 0..h }` — intentional 2D iteration, not algorithmic inefficiency.
+**Problem:** P04 currently fires on patterns like `for x in 0..w { for y in 0..h }`, which are often intentional 2D numeric iteration rather than evidence of avoidable lookup inefficiency.

+**Fix:**

+1. Detect when both loops are simple numeric range iteration.
+2. Skip the finding entirely, or downgrade it to `Info`, for that 2D numeric case.
-Required: If both loops use numeric range patterns, downgrade to Info or skip.
-Only flag nested loops where inner iterates a collection that suggests lookup optimization.
+3. Keep flagging nested loops where the inner loop iterates a collection that suggests a lookup optimization.
+4. Add tests covering both the intentional 2D case and a true positive collection-iteration case.

 **Resolution:**

 ---